Free Music School :

 Advanced (by teacher recommendation only): 5:30-6pm.

-Most of our new students will be in theory and beginning class (4-5pm) Music Theory is about learning how to read notes: whole, half, quarter, eighth, etc. Students are not expected to know ANY music theory, but, if they already know the basic elements of reading music, they will have an opportunity to "test out" of the theory class after the first few meetings.
+Classes begin the week following the orientation session.
+Most of our new students will be in theory and beginning class (4-5 pm) Music Theory is about learning how to read notes: whole, half, quarter, eighth, etc. Students are not expected to know ANY music theory, but, if they already know the basic elements of reading music, they will have an opportunity to "test out" of the theory class after the first few meetings.
 Also, students who do not learn how to read notes during the first year will be expected to attend again the following year.
 This will be discussed at the opening session.

 Classes are held at: